-- its weight, and its possibility of reuse and recyclability; - packaging materials, also studied in their nature, weight, and recyclability; - prototype centre.
+- incoming materials for the purposes of mass production, with a particular reference to the nature of the material, its weight, and its possibility of reuse and recyclability; - packaging materials, also studied in their nature, weight, and recyclability; - ancillary materials, which have a small quantitative impact on the total, but are potentially significant from an environmental perspective.
+This is the case with glues, paints, and lubricants used mainly in the laboratory and prototype centre.

-Over the three-year period, incoming materials for mass production registered an increase in weight, from 793 to 1,173 tons.
+Over the four-year period, incoming materials for mass production registered a little gain in weight, from 837 to 1.105 tons, coherent with the increase of the number of seats produced.
 Specifically: